KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 + Check whether the Ticker objects need to be sorted.
 + Interrogate each of the Ticker objects to see if it is currently running and, if yes, invoke its `fn` function.

+Note that in the repo code, a single iteration of the Animation object is referred to as a **tick**.

 Ticker object sorting is required whenever a Ticker object is added to, or removed from, the `tickerAnimations` Array, and also when the dev-user updates a Ticker object's `order` attribute.
 Any of these actions will result in the `tickerAnimationsFlag` signal boolean being set to `true`, which in turns triggers the sorting functionality.
 As for other SC order functionality, sorting is performed by means of a bucket sort algorithm.

 #### Create, serialize, clone and kill Ticker objects